aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ---
 title: Parser (Zod)
 descrition: Utility
+status: new
 ---

 ???+ warning
     **This utility is currently released as beta developer preview** and is intended strictly for feedback and testing purposes **and not for production workloads**.
 The version and all future versions tagged with the `-beta` suffix should be treated as not stable.
 Up until before the [General Availability release](https://github.com/aws-powertools/powertools-lambda-typescript/milestone/16) we might introduce significant breaking changes and improvements in response to customers feedback.

-This utility provides data validation and parsing using [zod](https://zod.dev){target="_blank"}.
+This utility provides data validation and parsing using [Zod](https://zod.dev){target="_blank"}.
 Zod is a TypeScript-first schema declaration and validation library.

 ## Key features

-* Define data schema as zod schema, then parse, validate and extract only what you want
+* Define data schema as Zod schema, then parse, validate and extract only what you want
-* Built-in envelopes to unwrap and validate popular event sources payloads
+* Built-in envelopes to unwrap and validate popular AWS event sources payloads
 * Extend and customize envelopes to fit your needs
+* Safe parsing option to avoid throwing errors and custom error handling
 * Available for Middy.js middleware and TypeScript method decorators

 ## Getting started